garethtdavies/docker-masterclass/README.md

 docker rmi $(docker images --quiet)
 ```
 Similarly to the `docker ps` command, the `--quiet` switch to `docker images`
 will only output the IDs of the images.
-This is then piped to `docker rmi`
+This is then exectured for `docker rmi`
 which will remove each image by its ID.
 Again, you can manually remove a
 Docker image from the local repository with `docker rmi <IDorRepositoryName>`.